 On October 2, 2013, Granite REIT Holdings Limited Partnership ("Granite LP"), a wholly owned subsidiary of Granite, issued at par the 4.613% Series 1 senior debentures (the "2018 Debentures").
 The 2018 Debentures rank equally with all of the Trust's existing and future unsubordinated and unsecured indebtedness and are guaranteed by Granite REIT and Granite GP.
-The proceeds from the 2018 Debentures together with the corresponding cross currency interest rate swap, were used to finance the European acquisitions made in 2013.
+The proceeds from the 2018 Debentures together with the corresponding cross currency interest rate swap, were used to finance property acquisitions made in Europe in 2013.